My shopping cart

 1/2 tsp salt

-1 Tbsp lemon juice (can sub lime in a pinch)
+1 Tbsp fresh lemon juice (can sub lime in a pinch)

 5-6 stemmed, seeded, and chopped hot green peppers°

-I find that using a powerful blender with a blunt blade like the one I have gives a great result with very little time or effort, so try that if you have one.
+Note: I find that using a powerful blender with a blunt blade like the one I have gives a great result with very little time or effort, so try that if you have one.
 You can also use a mortar and pestle or a food processor.
-I find that since it's avocado and not liquid olive oil you get a pretty decent result any way you slice it so it's just more a question of effort/cleaning.
+I find that since it's avocado and not liquid olive oil you get a pretty decent emulsion any way you process it, so it's just more a question of effort/cleaning.

-Add the roughly chopped lower leaves and stems of 1 bunch each cilantro and/or parsley and process until all large pieces have been ground.
+Add the roughly chopped lower leaves and stems from the cilantro/parsley and process until all large pieces have been ground.

-Add the chopped upper leaves and one chopped avocado and process until you have smooth sauce that still has some texture.
-Taste and adjust salt and spice to your preference.
+Add the chopped upper leaves and chopped avocado and process until you have smooth sauce that still has some texture.
+Taste and adjust salt and spices to your preference.

 Store in a sealed container in the refrigerator for up to 5 days (try to exclude air as much as you can to prevent oxidation by using a container you can fill all the way or a plastic bag you squeeze the air out of).